GPU-accelerated LISA parameter estimation with full time domain response

 In Fig.~\ref{fig:timings}, we show the average computational cost of a waveform generation in the Fourier domain for LISA, comparing the performance of the new Python implementation with both the LALSuite-based implementation of \textsc{IMRPhenonmT} and \textsc{IMRPhenomX} families in LALSuite.
 For each model, we simulate 1000 random cases with mass ratios between [1-10] and total masses between $[10^6-10^7 M\odot]$ logarithmically distributed.
 Spin parameters are uniformly distributed in the $z$-component for the aligned spin models and uniformly distributed in polar coordinates for the precessing models.
-We set the frequency range to 0.1 mHz–0.1 Hz with a sampling time of 5s.
+We set the frequency range to 0.1 mHz–0.1 Hz with a sampling time of 5 s.
 The total mass range is divided into 20 bins, and the average evaluation cost is computed within each bin.

 Results indicate that the new Python implementation of \textsc{IMRPhenomT} provides significant computational advantages.
 Specifically, it outperforms the original C-based LAL implementation and achieves performance comparable to the Fourier-domain models on the CPU.
-In its GPU version, the Python implementation demonstrates a two-order-of-magnitude improvement over the LAL \textsc{IMRPhenomT} and a one-order-of-magnitude improvement over \textsc{IMRPhenomX}, the latter being the most computationally efficient waveform family available thus far.
-It is also worth noting that our Python implementation of \textsc{IMRPhenomT} does not yet incorporate any non-uniform grid acceleration techniques, such as those used in \textsc{IMRPhenomX} with the Multibanding technique.
-Porting this technique to the time domain could reduce even more the computational cost.
+In its GPU version, the Python implementation demonstrates a two-order-of-magnitude improvement over the LAL \textsc{IMRPhenomT} and a one-order-of-magnitude improvement over \textsc{IMRPhenomX}, the latter being the most computationally efficient waveform family available so far.
+It is also worth noting that our Python implementation of \textsc{IMRPhenomT} does not yet incorporate any nonuniform grid acceleration techniques, such as those used in \textsc{IMRPhenomX} with the Multibanding technique.
+Porting this technique to the time domain could reduce the computational cost even more.

-Given the evaluation speed-up factor introduced with the new implementation and its enhanced simplicity compared to LALSuite, there are efforts to also port the \textsc{IMRPhenomX} family and incorporate new developments like the (2,0) mode with memory \cite{Maria} and eccentricity effects in the time domain \cite{Lluc} and the Fourier domain \cite{Toni}.